Gambling Addiction Treatment Blog

 • Irritable or restless when not gambling

-Dealing With a Gambler in Denial
+Dealing With a Compulsive Gambler in Denial

 Gambling is so normalized in our society, that many people who gamble compulsively don't even realize that they have a problem.
 When confronted about their gambling habits, they may get defensive or make excuses, and may be very much in denial about having a gambling problem.
 This makes it difficult for the family member to help them in any way.